-Tulips are one of the first flowers to pop up in early spring.
+Tulips are among the first flowers to grow in early spring.
 We all love the bright pops of color that they can bring to our gardens, even if it’s just for a short while.
-But be careful—if you have cats that you allow outdoors, you need to watch them closely around your tulips.
+But be careful: If you have cats that you allow outdoors, you need to watch them closely around your tulips.

 Cats are curious creatures.
-And if we allow them outside, it doesn’t take long before they are sniffing and sometimes munching on grass and other plants.
+It doesn’t take long before they are sniffing and sometimes munching on grass and other plants.
 Some of these plants are safe, while others, such as tulips, are toxic.
-In this article, we’ll explain why that is the case as well as what to look for and what to do if your cat has taken a bite out of your tulips.
+In this article, we explain why that is the case, along with what to look for and what to do if your cat has taken a bite out of a tulip.

 Why Are Tulips Toxic to Cats?

 Tulips are part of the lily family.
-Any plant from that family, including lilies and hyacinths in addition to tulips, is toxic to cats.
-They contain a chemical known as Tulipilan A that can cause allergic reactions in humans just from touching a tulip.
-But because humans are larger than cats and don’t typically eat tulips, the toxin doesn’t pose as much risk for us.
+Any plants from that family, including lilies, hyacinths, and tulips, are toxic to cats.
+They contain a chemical known as Tulipalin.
+Tulipalin A can cause allergic dermatitis in humans continuously exposed to tulips.
+In hyper-sensitized individuals, this reaction can develop just from touching a tulip.
+But although tulips are dangerous to cats, this chemical doesn’t pose as much risk for us.

 What Part of a Tulip Is Poisonous to Cats?

-However, even if your cats aren’t allowed outdoors but you’re storing tulip bulbs indoors, you need to keep them in a location where your cat can’t get to them.
-That way, you can ensure that his curiosity doesn’t lead him to stumble across one that he wants to lick or taste.
+However, even if your cat isn’t allowed outdoors but you’re storing tulip bulbs indoors, you need to keep them in a location where your cat can’t get to them.
+That way, you can ensure that their curiosity doesn’t lead them to stumble across one that they want to lick or taste.

 What Happens If a Cat Eats a Tulip?

 Tulips may or may not pose serious problems for your cat.
-It just depends on how much of the plant your cat ate, what part of the plant he ate, and how big he or she is.
-But, even with eating a small amount of tulip, your cat is likely to exhibit symptoms.
-Even if you didn’t see your cat eat the tulip, noticing any of the following signs are good indications that he did.
+It just depends on how much of the plant your cat ate, what part of the plant they ate, and how big they are.
+But even with eating a small amount of tulip, your cat is likely to exhibit signs.
+Even if you didn’t see your cat eat the tulip, noticing any of the following signs are good indication that they did.

 Ingesting Small Amounts of Tulips

-If your cat took a small bite out of the less toxic part of a tulip, including the flower, leaf, or stem, he or she may exhibit minor symptoms such as vomiting, diarrhea, and excessive drooling.
+If your cat took a small bite out of the less toxic part of a tulip, including the flower, leaf, or stem, they may exhibit minor signs, such as vomiting, diarrhea, and excessive drooling.
 Your cat also may seem depressed or lethargic or express a general sense of not feeling well.

-Although these symptoms are considered minor compared to what your cat will experience when eating a large amount of tulip, it doesn’t mean that he will recover on his own.
-You should still seek treatment for your cat to prevent the symptoms from becoming more serious.
+Although these signs are considered minor compared to what your cat will experience when eating large amounts of tulips, it doesn’t mean that they will recover on their own.
+You should still seek treatment for your cat to prevent the signs from becoming more serious.
 That means a trip to your trusted vet.

 Ingesting Large Amounts of Tulips

-If your cat eats a large amount of tulip or even a small amount of the more toxic bulb, he may experience more serious symptoms.
-Some of these symptoms include tachycardia, which is an increased heart rate, and an increased respiratory rate, which means that he is breathing quicker and heavier than normal.
+If your cat eats a large amount of tulips or even a small amount of the more toxic bulbs, they may experience more serious signs.
+Some of these include tachycardia, which is an increased heart rate, and an increased respiratory rate, which means that they are breathing quicker and heavier than normal.

-Eating large amounts of a tulip or tulips can also cause cardiac arrhythmia, which is essentially an irregular heartbeat.
-Your cat may also have difficulty breathing, tremors, and pain in his abdomen.
-In the worst-case scenario, he could even go into a coma or die suddenly.
+Eating large amounts of tulips can also cause cardiac arrhythmia, which is essentially an irregular heartbeat.
+Your cat may also have difficulty breathing, tremors, and pain in their abdomen.
+In the worst-case scenario, they could even go into a coma or die suddenly.

-It’s important to note that a lot of the more serious symptoms can’t always be seen.
-But they can be present along with minor symptoms.
-That’s why if you notice any of the above symptoms, you should get your cat to a veterinarian for treatment as soon as possible, especially if you aren’t sure how much of the tulip your cat ate.
+It’s important to note that a lot of the more serious signs can’t always be seen.
+But they can be present along with minor ones.
+That’s why if you notice any of these signs, you should get your cat to a veterinarian for treatment as soon as possible, especially if you aren’t sure how much of the tulip your cat ate.

 How Is Tulip Toxicity in Cats Treated?

-The exact treatment pathway that your vet may take depends on how much of the tulip your cat ate as well as the seriousness of his symptoms.
+The exact treatment pathway that your vet may take depends on how much of the tulip your cat ate, as well as the seriousness of their signs.
 The problem is that there isn’t really a way for your vet to determine exactly how much of the tulip toxin is in your cat’s body nor is there an antidote that can immediately remove the toxin and stop its effects.

 How Can You Prevent Your Cat From Eating Tulips?

-Watching your cat closely while he is outside is important to prevent him from eating tulips, as is keeping unplanted tulip bulbs away from your cat.
-If you notice him even getting close to a tulip, intervene to move him away from them.
+Watching your cat closely while they are outside is important to prevent them from eating tulips, as is keeping unplanted tulip bulbs away from your cat.
+If you notice them even getting close to a tulip, intervene to move them away.

-If your cat stays outside for long periods of time and you can’t watch him constantly, or just loves to eat your garden plants, it’s best that you pull up or avoid planting any tulips in your garden.
-Instead, choose flowers and plants that won’t harm your cat if he eats them.
+If your cat stays outside for long periods of time and you can’t watch them constantly or they just love to eat your garden plants, it’s best that you pull up or avoid planting any tulips in your garden.
+Instead, choose flowers and plants that won’t harm your cat if they eat them.